ouonet/neo-iterator/README.md

 you can extend abstract Iterator.two method should be overrided:

-1.next() :get next element, 2.inquiryEnd(element):query whether this element is the end element.
+1. next() :get next element,
+2. inquiryEnd(element):query whether this element is the end element.

     var Iterators=require('neo-iterator');
     var neo=require('neo-lang');